martinpopper/ErgastF1-Dataset/README.md

 4. Once all the steps are complete, you can run the py file and you will have the database locally populated from the csv files.

-   the script should create the database on your computer where you specified the connection.
-The files will be populated now and you can run the interface to get the output from the SQL queries.
+   the script should create the tables in the f1 database on your computers database server where you specified the connection string.
+The tables will be populated now and you can run the interface to get the output from the SQL queries.
+Based on the large amount of data, the f1_database_creation.py may take a bit of time to execute depending on the abilities of your computer.
+But in the terminal when you run the file there is an animation that tells you the status of the insertion and populating of the tables.
+Just watch the animation and it will tell you when it is complete.
+Once it says "successfully closed to the database" the process is complete.

 ### Editing the log in button.py file
-1. On line 140
+1. On line 140 in the interface file (log in button.py) the GUI needs to connect to the database in order to execute the SQL statements.
+You will need to do as above in step 3.
+You need to connect to your local server and use your serves username and password (if it has one) and chnage the driver.
+Once this is modfied in the code, the interface can be run.

 ## Running the program
 1. Run `log in button.py`